 |---|---|---|---|

 Authentication is a single ApiKey header.
-No OAuth, no callback URLs, no bearer tokens.
-Every response is flat JSON with the full tweet object including embedded author profile, media entities, and engagement metrics.
+Every response is flat JSON with the full tweet object, including the embedded author profile, media entities, and engagement metrics.
+A minimal request:

 curl -X POST https://api.sorsa.io/v3/search-tweets \